Skip to main content

 • Issues Not Covered by Standard Builders Risk Insurance

-A builders risk policy will cover your Vermont new construction or New Hampshire renovation project through completion.
+A builders’ risk policy will cover your Vermont new construction or New Hampshire renovation project through completion.
 But you should also know how to insure your project after completion.
-While these policies are not typically included in builders’ risk insurance, they can help you limit your business risk exposure.
+These policies are not typically included in blanket builders’ risk insurance in Vermont or New Hampshire.
+However, they can help you limit your business risk exposure.

 What it Covers